byplentik/TheMarket/README.md

 # TheMarket

 TheMarket is a personal project created to showcase my knowledge in Django and related libraries.
-The project is a web application that allows users to view products, leave reviews and ratings, and more.
+The project is a web application that allows users to view products, leave reviews and ratings.

-I still haven't finished this project, at least I still need to make a shopping cart.

 ## Technologies Used